 The entire Unit – Maternity Ward, Delivery Suite, Special Care Nursery - is locked, with admission granted via an intercom.

 Is the boarder fee for partners being reviewed?

-No. Breakfast is included in the daily fee ($55.00) and lunch and dinner can be ordered at a cost of $10.00 per meal.
+No. The daily fee for partners staying overnight is $70.00 and includes all meals and refreshments.
 We are confident you and your partner will be very happy with the standard of our new Hospital menu.